-As a result, the amount charged to the income statement represents the contributions payable to the scheme in respect of the accounting period.
+As a result the amount charged to the income statement represents the contributions payable to the scheme in respect of the accounting period.
+The scheme closed to future accrual on 31 December 2020 and as such, no further contributions are expected.

-Further disclosure relating to the scheme is given in the consolidated Financial Statements of the Group, which can be obtained from the address given in note 6 to these Financial Statements.
+Further disclosure relating to the scheme is given in the consolidated Financial Statements of Rolls-Royce Holdings plc, which can be obtained from the address in note 23 of these Financial Statements.

-Notes to the Financial Statements for the year ended 31 December 2021 (continued)
+Notes to the Financial Statements for the year ended 31 December 2022 (continued)